isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/intro.md

+---
+title: About Adobe Experience Manager Guides as a Cloud Service
+description: Learn how to About Adobe Experience Manager Guides as a Cloud Service
+---

 # About Adobe Experience Manager Guides as a Cloud Service {#id1645E0A50MY}

 Adobe Experience Manager Guides as a Cloud Service \(referred to as *AEM Guides* later in this guide\) is a powerful, enterprise-grade component content management solution \(CCMS\).
 It enables native DITA support in Adobe Experience Manager, empowering AEM to handle DITA-based content creation and delivery.
 It empowers authors to create content using an easy-to-use built-in web editor.